throneteki/throneteki/README.md

 node server\scripts\fetchdata.js
 node server\scripts\importstandalonedecks.js
 ```

+### Running
-Run the following command to start the lobby & client *:
+Run the following command in a terminal window to start the lobby & client *:
 ```
 NODE_ENV=development PORT=4000 node .
 ```
-Run the following command to start a gamenode *:
+Run the following command in another terminal window to start a gamenode *:
 ```
-PORT=5000 SERVER=node1 node server\gamenode
+PORT=4050 SERVER=node1 node server/gamenode
 ```

 *_Note that non-linux operating systems will need to set the environmental variables (such as `PORT`) differently._

-### Running
 Once the lobby is running, it should be accessible by browsing to [localhost:4000](http://localhost:4000/).

 On first start, you will need to create yourself an account, and a second one if you need to test against an opponent.
 Any emails in development can be fake, and in order to test against yourself, you will need to open at least one browser incognito.